modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

     Dicaearchus of Messana (370/323-320): a cartographer who around 355 built a map where the earth has a spherical form.<br>
     Euclide of Alexandria (325 -265??): author of the Elementos, thirteen books on geometry, arithmetic, and solid geometry. <br>
     Aristarchus of Samos (280-264) wrote On the Sizes and Distances of the Sun and the Moon.<br>
-    Eratosthenes of Cyrene (276- 194) calculated the circumference of the earth. <br>
+    Eratosthenes of Cyrene (276- 194) calculated the circumference of the Earth. <br>
     Apollonius of Perga (240-190): author of Conics and a theory of epicycles for describing planetary motions. <br>
     Archimedes of Syracuse (287-212): great mathematician, physicist, engineer, astronomer and inventor; he anticipated modern methods of calculus and analysis.<br>
     </td>